 The DRC requirements are beyond the state of the art of autonomous robotics.
 As fully autonomous systems which work in these complex environments are not feasible yet, often human intelligence is embedded into the robot through teleoperation to improve the overall performance of the system.
 Human operators can easily react to unforeseen events, but require awareness of the situation.
-To this end, we equipped our robot with a 3D laser scanner, multiple cameras, a microphone for auditory feedback, and an infrared distance sensor.
+To this end, we equipped our robot with a 3D laser scanner, multiple cameras, and other sensors.

-For effective teleoperation of the many DOFs of our robot, intuitive and flexible user interfaces are key.
+For effective teleoperation of the many DOF of our robot, intuitive and flexible user interfaces are key.
 For driving the car, multiple cameras and the visualization of the 3D scene provide good situation awareness and the operator can control the car directly using a steering wheel and a gas pedal.
 The motions of these remote controllers are mapped to robot limbs actuating the corresponding car controllers.
 Omnidirectional driving is controlled using a three-axis joystick, based on camera and 3D scene feedback.
 The velocity commands are mapped to the directions and speeds of the eight robot wheels.
-To solve complex binanual manipulation tasks, we developed a teleoperation interface consisting of a stereoscopic head-mounted display (HMD) and two 6D magnetic trackers for the hands of the operator.
-The operator head motions are tracked to render views based on the available 3D point clouds for the HMD, which follow his motions with low latency and therefore increase his feeling of immersion.
+To solve complex bimanual manipulation tasks, we developed a teleoperation interface consisting of a stereoscopic head-mounted display (HMD) and two 6D magnetic trackers for the hands of the operator.
+The operator head motions are tracked to render views based on the available 3D point clouds for the HMD, which follow his motions with low latency.
 The position and orientation of the magnetic trackers are mapped to the end-effectors of our robot using inverse kinematics with redundancy resolution to calculate positional control commands for Momaro's anthropomorphic arms.
 For the indoor tasks 4-7, DARPA degraded the communication between the operators and the robot, and data transmission had to be carefully managed.
-To address this communication restriction, we developed a method for combining a low-latency low-bandwidth channel with a high-latency high-bandwidth channel to provide the operators high-quality low-latency situation awareness.
+To address this communication restriction, we developed a method for combining a lowlatency low-bandwidth channel with a high-latency high-bandwidth channel to provide the operators high-quality low-latency situation awareness.

-All the developed components were integrated to a complete disaster-response system, which performed very well at the DARPA Robotics Challenge.
+All the developed components were integrated to a complete disasterresponse system, which performed very well at the DARPA Robotics Challenge.
 Through Momaro, our team NimbRo Rescue solved seven of the eight DRC tasks in only 34 minutes, coming in as best European team at the 4th place overall.
 We report in detail on how the tasks were solved.
 The system was also tested in the DLR SpaceBot Cup and in lab experiments.
 Our DRC developments led to multiple contributions, which are summarized in this article, including the unique hybrid locomotion concept, good situation awareness despite degraded communication, and intuitive teleoperation interfaces for solving complex locomotion and manipulation tasks.
 We also discuss lessons learned from the challenging robot operations.